Flash Wheaties nn (1946) First Graded Highest Copy 1 of 4 CGC 7.0 [2004] |

 Polyester Film Encapsulation link

 Uncoated archival quality polyester film encapsulation is commonly known as Mylar Sleeves, for most comic collectors.
 These sleeves are at present the most logical form of long term storage, that is in direct contact with your comic books.
 These Polyester sheet usually come in the form of sleeves that are made in 1 to 4 mils in thickness.
 There is another product called Melinex which used for encapsulation, but not usually seen in the comic world.
+It should be note the Type D is considered best.

 NOTE: Mylar can crack and tear.